knative/docs/docs/serving/samples/multi-container/README.md

    }
    ```

-1. In your project directory, create a file named `Dockerfile` and copy the code
+1. In your project directory, update a file named `Dockerfile` and copy the code
    block below into it.
 For detailed instructions on dockerizing a Go app, see
    [Deploying Go servers with Docker](https://blog.golang.org/docker).